alifahsanilsatria/sentiment-analysis/README.md

 # sentiment-analysis
-For further explanation about this project, see file TextAnalytics_Regenmagier.pdf
+For further explanation about this project, see TextAnalytics_Regenmagier.pdf